-From the North:
+Traveling from the North:

-To North Island:
+To Naval Air Station North Island:

 To Naval Amphibious Base:

-From the South:
+Traveling from the South:

-Entering the Main Gate
+Entering the Main Gates

 All visitors are required to enter the base via the Main Gate.
 The following basic rules apply: proceed directly to the Main Gate and be prepared to stop and provide a U.S. Department of Defense identification card.
-Base security can assist you toward your destination or simply ask for the nearest base directory.
+For more information regarding base access, please contact the Naval Base Coronado’s Visitor’s Center at 619-545-5046.